 Barrister Umar Mahmood Khan is part of adjunct faculty at University College Lahore since 2008 and has taught Human Rights Law and Jurisprudence & Legal Theory.

 Apart from his teaching assignment at UCL, he has over 13 years of professional experience in numerous capacities as an expert, policy adviser and legal practitioner in human rights law and criminal justice sector .
 He has worked extensively with both government and non-governmental organizations; he has worked with and advised UNDP, UNICEF, BHC/DFID, US Dept. of Justice, GIZ and other donors in Pakistan as well as the Federal Government of Pakistan and key government departments in KP, Punjab and Sindh.

 Moreover, Umar has extensive experience of over 10 years in criminal litigation, training judges, prosecutors, police and other government officials, having trained over 3000 officials including more than 1000 prosecutors in Punjab, KP and Sindh.
-He is adjunct faculty member at the Centre for Professional Development for prosecutors and and has previously taught at the Punjab Judicial Academy.
+He is adjunct faculty member at the Centre for Professional Development for prosecutors and has previously taught at the Punjab Judicial Academy.

-Clinical Professor & Co-Founder, LL.M Cornell University
+Clinical Lecturer & Co-Founder, LL.M Cornell University

 Sevim is part of the adjunct faculty at University College Lahore since 2016, currently she is a co-lecturer for International Protection of Human Rights and a Clinical Professor at the Human Rights Centre.